nicholaswilde/recipes/docs/cookies-and-bars/millionaire's-shortbread.md

 ### Step 1

-With a rolling pin, crush the shortbread cookies in a freezer bag.
+With a rolling pin, crush the [shortbread cookies][3] in a freezer bag.
 Put the crushed cookies into a bowl with the melted butter.
 Mix them together, then using a spoon, press the mixture into the base of a lined, square cake pan.
 Chill in the fridge for 10 minutes.

 ### Step 2